zmwang0574/zmwang0574.github.io/content/_index.md

       text: |-
         - **[Dec.
 2023]** Happy holidays! 🎄
         - **[Aug.
 2023]** My paper "A Robust Planning Model for Offshore Microgrid Considering Tidal Power and Desalination" got accpeted by *Applied Energy*!
 See [here](https://zmwang0574.github.io/publication/j1-apen2023/) for PDF, slides and more!
+        - **[Jul.
+2023]** My paper "Boundary Inference of Load Scenarios in Multi-energy Parks Based on Statistical Learning" got accpeted by *ICPET2023*!
+I delivered an *oral speech* as the paper was selected as a *Best Student Paper Finalist*.
+See [here](https://zmwang0574.github.io/publication/c1-icpet2023/) for PDF, slides and more!

       filters:
         folders: